Oktoberfest 2026: What's New This Year

-Oktoberfest 2026 promises to be one of the most exciting editions yet.
-Running from September 19 to October 4, the 188th Oktoberfest brings fresh changes alongside beloved traditions that have drawn millions of visitors to Munich's Theresienwiese for nearly two centuries.
+Oktoberfest 2026 promises to be one of the most exciting editions yet. , the 188th Oktoberfest brings fresh changes alongside beloved traditions that have drawn millions of visitors to Munich's Theresienwiese for nearly two centuries.

 The Theresienwiese layout has seen subtle but meaningful improvements this year.
 Wider pathways between the smaller tents and ride areas aim to reduce congestion during peak hours, especially on weekends.
 New signage and digital wayfinding stations have been installed at key entry points, making navigation easier for first-time visitors.